use-ink/ink-docs/docs/intro/ink-vs-solidity.md

 erc20 = { path = "erc20", default-features = false, features = ["ink-as-dependency"] }
 ```

-And make sure to add it to the `std` field of the the .toml file.
+And make sure to add it to the `std` field of the .toml file.

 ```rust
 [features]